-Yep, I didn’t ask directions.
+Yep, I didn’t ask someone for directions.
 I should have.
 A couple of good landmarks would have helped.

 A new patent application from the folks at Google builds upon the previous patent applications that they have filed involving Google Maps.
-This one uses such things as Satellite imagery, and “waypoints” to help drivers navigate to their destinations.
+However, this one uses Satellite imagery and “waypoints” to help drivers navigate to their destinations.

 Digital mapping techniques are disclosed that provide visually-oriented information to the user, such as driving directions that include visual data points along the way of the driving route, thereby improving the user experience.

 The user may preview the route associated with the driving directions, where the preview is based on, for example, at least one of satellite images, storefront images, and heuristics and/or business listings.